The State of UX Research

 - Panel: 700,000

 - Extra: Malaysia and Singapore

 There’s nothing worse than when you do a lot of research and the outcomes are not being properly documented, shared and built into the product.

 Dovetail is built to manage and analyze your user research.
 You can organize your research into projects, analyze, highlight, tag and visualize all your learnings.
 You can drop in your images, audio and video files and build a proper research repository.

 Dovetail is the most useful when you start building up a massive amount of research data that you need to overview quickly.
 It becomes even more crucial when you run multiple research projects and collaborate in a team.
-You can always use Trello or Airtable but more focused and sophisticated product like Dovetail can save a lot of time and make your life easier.
+You can always use Trello or Airtable, but a more focused and sophisticated product like Dovetail can save a lot of time and make your life easier.

 Where is research innovation heading?